opentoken-io/opentoken/doc/functional-testing.md

 ### `test.debug(response)`

 Logs a bunch of information about a response.
 Only useful when you are figuring out what's going on with the requests and responses.
-All of the output is directed to the console via `console.log` with a tinge of color to make it stand out.
+All output is directed to the console via `console.log` with a tinge of color to make it stand out.

     test.loginAsync().then((response) => {
         test.debug(response);